Article

 A lender wants to see your full financial profile before approving (or denying) a loan and when setting interest rates.

-Paying your utility bills on time signals to lenders that you’re a responsible borrower and can improve your chances of getting a loan with favorable terms.
+Paying your utility bills on time signals to lenders that you’re a responsible borrower, demonstrates financial responsibility, and can improve your chances of getting a loan with favorable terms.

 If you have little to no credit history, lenders will often ask for other documents to review other forms of credit you may have.
 Utility bills tell lenders whether you’re more of a threat (e.g., letting other important bills slide or allowing loans to become delinquent) or worth extending credit to.